January 21, 2022

 Review

 TLDR: This is the kind of book I wish I had read before taking my first job as a developer.
-Even though I probably wouldn't get as much from it as I did by reading it right now.
+Though I probably wouldn't get as much from it as I did by reading it today as I reflect on my experience so far.

-"How come this feels like history repeating itself?
-How come the patterns talked about in this book back in 1999 were propagating all the way towards the mid 2010's, in all the companies and cultures that I had worked with: Brazil, Argentina, U.S, New Zealand?"
-These were just a few questions resonating in the back of my mind.
+This book shows history repeating itself.
+The good and bad patterns talked about back in 1999 propagate all the way towards today's software developement era.
+In all the companies and cultures that I had worked with: Brazil, Argentina, U.S, and New Zealand; these patterns came up.

 "I wrote this, and I stand behind my work."
 Your signature should come to be recognized as an indicator of quality.
 People should see your name on a piece of code and expect it to be solid, well written, tested, and documented.
 A really professional job.
 Written by a real professional.

 The last one on that list has been a stone in my shoe for a very long time.
-I am guilty of enjoying delivering things quickly, and in vast amounts.
-I mean, who doesn't?
-I also put myself under the false pretences that if I don't maintain a decent throughput I am going to be fired, or scrutinised somehow.
-That is self-sabotage at its finest, and I am pretty sure a lot of other programmers feel the same way.
+I am guilty of enjoying delivering things quickly and in vast amounts (who doesn't?).
+I also put myself under false pretences that if I don't maintain a decent throughput I am going to be fired or scrutinised somehow.
+That is self-sabotage at its finest.
+I am sure other programmers feel the same way.